Claude Sonnet 4.6 vs GPT-5.5 Pro

 The capability footprint is close: both models cover vision, multimodal input, reasoning mode, function calling, and tool use.
 That makes context budget, benchmark fit, and provider maturity more important than a simple checklist.
 If your application depends on one integration detail, verify it against the provider route you plan to use, not just the base model listing.

 Choose Claude Sonnet 4.6 when coding workflow support, lower input-token cost, and broader provider choice are central to the workload.
-Choose GPT-5.5 Pro when coding workflow support are more important.
+Choose GPT-5.5 Pro when coding workflow support and larger context windows are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.
-This keeps the decision grounded in measurable tradeoffs instead of brand-level assumptions.
-It also helps separate model capability from provider packaging, which can change cost and latency.

 FAQ